howsoai/platform-installation-examples/README.md

 ## Example Structure

-The examples should work in any kubernetes cluster, but to make them easy to work locally, examples using [k3d](https://k3d.io/) are provided.
+The examples should work in any Kubernetes cluster, but to make them easy to work locally, examples using [k3d](https://k3d.io/) are provided.
 The OpenShift examples should use [CodeReady Containers](https://developers.redhat.com/products/codeready-containers/overview).
 Checkout the [prereqs](prereqs/README.md) for more details.

 All paths are relative to the root of this repository.